 The Federal Government faces broad exposure to the escalating risks and costs posed by today's changing climate.
 That's why President Biden issued Executive Order 14008 during his first week of office, calling on the Federal Government to align its management of property and procurement to support robust climate action.
-The President recognizes that with a footprint of 350,000 buildings, over 600,000 vehicles, and $500 billion spent annually on goods and services, the Federal Government has a unique opportunity to dramatically and equitably influence the country's climate future.
+The President recognizes that with a footprint of more than 300,000 buildings, over 600,000 vehicles, and $650 billion spent annually on goods and services, the Federal Government has a unique opportunity to dramatically and equitably influence the country's climate future.

 Along with agency partners, the Office of Federal Chief Sustainability Officer is leading the development of the Federal Government's plan to create jobs and stimulate clean energy industries by revitalizing sustainability efforts, transitioning the Federal fleet to U.S.-manufactured zero emission vehicles and powering Federal operations using 100 percent 24/7 carbon pollution-free electricity.
 Leading by example, the Federal Government will achieve a 100 percent clean energy economy by 2035 and net-zero emissions by 2050.